Please review and follow these regulations.

 - The Cemetery Manager must approve size and artwork of monuments prior to installation as well as flat markers for baby and cremation monuments.
 Gravesites must be paid in full before monuments are installed.

 - Repair to monuments damaged by nature, vandalism or willful acts are the responsibility of the lot holder.
-The cemetery management will take reasonable measures to protect graves and property.
+Cemetery management will take reasonable measures to protect graves and property.

 - No pets on cemetery property, except service dogs.
-(No dog walking)
+No dog walking Allowed.

 - Parking on grass,